Virtual Machine Configuration

 First, download the appropriate software for your computer.
 You have a few choices here:

-• Paid products - RECOMMENDED CHOICE
+• RECOMMENDED CHOICE

-Second, install it!
+Fourth, install it!
 (Accepting the default options is generally reasonable)

-Third, run its own internal "Check for Updates" feature to ensure you have all the latest bugfixes and security fixes!
+Fifth, run its own internal "Check for Updates" feature to ensure you have all the latest bugfixes and security fixes!

 Virualization Setup FAQs